 For this process, you'll also need a certified copy of the court order.
 If you were issued with your passport within the past year, then you won't have to pay anything to update your passport.
 However, if it's been a year or more the fee to replace your passport is $30 for a card and $110 for a book.
 However, An important point to keep in mind is that Under TSA's Secure Flight Program, the name that you used to purchase a plane ticket should be exactly the same as the one on your photo I.D.
 Therefore, to avoid any inconveniences, you should avoid making any changes at the moment if you have already made travel plans and bought plane tickets.

 If you desire to change the name on your birth certificate, you need a certified copy of the court order and take it to the Bureau of vital records or the acting similar agency in the state where you were issued with your birth certificate.
 You will incur a fee in order to change your birth certificate.
 The fee is between $20-$30.

 Changing your name after marriage, for example, taking your husband's name doesn't require filing a petition.
 You just need your marriage certificate.

 If you wish to change your child's name after divorce, you'll have to file the petition yourself as the parent as people under the age of 18 years are not legally allowed to change their names.
 The process and costs incurred when changing a child's name are similar as for adults.
 However, there is an extra step which is serving the other parent with notice of name change petition.

+In this article, we have discuss topics such as how much it costs to change your last name.
 If you want to do this yourself, you can, but it may be easier to go through a name change service like EZ Name Change that will take care of all the details for you for a nominal cost.
 Whatever your reasons for wanting to change your name, we wish you the best in your new identity!